 When we had kids, Gal and I decided to have a birthday party for them every year and insisted on inviting the whole class from daycare or school to include everyone, not just friends and popular kids.

 I know children who came to our kids’ parties 6 years in a row, but were never allowed to have their own party.
 I told my children never to judge a child who did not invite them to a birthday party, because most of them did not make the choice themselves.
-Some of them came from dysfunctional families, divorced parents, financial difficulties, even health problems, and we should be kind to them, not judgmental.
-Kids should not be blamed for their parent’s decisions, financial challenges or life circumstances.

-Sometimes, when kids asked to open their presents, our children would say, “My parents say we can’t open the gifts during the party” (this is why Noff’s friend told her she appreciated us).
 When someone insisted, they would go with them privately into a room and open it in front of that person only.
-We knew that every time they “blamed us” for not opening their gifts in public, some kids were very grateful for it.
+We knew that every time they “blamed us” for not opening their presents in public, some kids were very grateful for it.

-Only after the last person leaves (sometimes there is one child who stays for two hours, waiting to be picked up), we sit together, open the gifts and write on a piece of paper who brought what, so the kids can say thank you next time they meet.
+Only after the last person leaves (sometimes there is one child who stays for two hours, waiting to be picked up), we sit together, open the presents and write on a piece of paper who brought what, so the kids can say thank you next time they meet.

-My gift opening philosophy
+My present opening philosophy

 In every class, there are children like I was.
 Some kids cannot afford a present and depend on their parents to buy it or give them the money to buy it.
 It is just life.

 This friend of Noff’s is a girl who was raised, with 3 siblings, by a single mother and her mom struggled to support them.
-She is a good friend and a beautiful girl, and we know that she will never give up any of Noff’s parties, because she does not have to fear the humiliation of opening gifts in public.
+She is a good friend and a beautiful girl, and we know that she will never give up any of Noff’s parties, because she does not have to fear the humiliation of opening presents in public.

 This is my philosophy.
 What’s yours?